agilepro/baroque/src/pages/season-2022.md

 Join us as we visit the lush tropical-look garden of our Artistic Director on the banks of the San Lorenzo River.
 Enormous redwoods, exotic palms and dozens of colorful Japanese maples and other exotic Asian trees surround an enormous koi pond.
-Our ‘Music in the Garden’ is always held on Mother’s Day to welcome those who want to honor their mothers, those who are mothers, as well as those who simply seek exquisite musical and culinary diversions on a pleasant weekend in a lovely setting that is safe and convenient.
+Our ‘Music in the Garden' is always held on Mother's Day to welcome those who want to honor their mothers, those who are mothers, as well as those who simply seek exquisite musical and culinary diversions on a pleasant weekend in a lovely setting that is safe and convenient.
 We promise traditional gourmet food-treats: omnivore, vegetarian, and vegan finger-foods served safely; local wines, sparkling and still mineral waters, soft drinks, and especially we promise an intriguing variety of memorable music in a changeable garden like no other.

 ~ Pre-sales: $50 ~At door: $55

 Italian anonymous 16th century.
-Painted panel Musée de l’Hôtel Lallemant, Bourges, France.
+Painted panel Musée de l'Hôtel Lallemant, Bourges, France.
 Partial.

 ![](season-2022-img9.jpg)